tjyana/calendar-slack-analyzer/README.md

 3. Generate a new API key
 4. Copy the API key (starts with `sk-`)

 *Note: AI categorization provides much more accurate meeting classification than keyword matching.
-Without OpenAI, the app falls back to basic keyword detection.*
+The AI also generates personalized written summaries of your week with actionable insights.
+Without OpenAI, the app falls back to basic keyword detection and simple summaries.*

 ### 5. Configuration